|Nutrition Facts (per serving)|

-Reduce heat to medium and let boil for 10 minutes, or until reduced by half.
+Reduce the heat to medium and let boil for 10 minutes, or until reduced by half.
 (Note that the vinegar will be quite pungent as it burns off; rice vinegar is less strong than regular white vinegar.)

-Reduce the heat of the pot to low and add the cornstarch-water mixture.
-Stir to incorporate and continue stirring occasionally until the sauce thickens about 2 minutes.
+Reduce the heat to low and add the cornstarch-water mixture.
+Stir to incorporate and continue stirring and cooking until the sauce thickens, about 2 minutes.
 Then remove from the heat and taste-test.

 Pour sauce into a small bowl or jar and serve as a condiment, dip, or marinade.